Xiang Chinese

+Historical linguists such as W. South Coblin have been in doubt of a taxonomic grouping of Xiang.
+However, counterargument suggests that shared innovations can be identified for Xiang.

 History

 Prehistory

 Prehistorically, the main inhabitants were the ancient country of Ba, Nanman, Baiyue and other tribes whose languages cannot be studied.
 During the Warring States period, large numbers of Chu migrated into Hunan.
-Their language blended with that of the original natives to produce a new dialect Nanchu (Southern Chu).
+Their language blended with that of the original natives to produce a new dialect, Nanchu (Southern Chu).
 During Qin and Han dynasty, most part of today's Eastern Hunan belonged to Changsha Kingdom.
 According to Yang Xiong's Fangyan, people in this region spoke Southern Chu, which is considered the ancestor of Xiang Chinese today.

 Middle ages and recent history

 During the Tang dynasty, a large-scale emigration took place with people emigrating from the north to the south, bringing Middle Chinese into Hunan.
 Today's Xiang still keeps some Middle Chinese words, such as 嬉 (to have fun), 薅 (to weed), 行 (to walk).
 Entering tone vowels started weakening in Hunan at this time.
-Migrants who came from the North mainly settled in northern Hunan followed by western Hunan.
-For this reason northern and western Hunan are Mandarin districts.
+Migrants who came from the North mainly settled in northern Hunan, followed by western Hunan.
+For this reason, northern and western Hunan are Mandarin districts.

 Migrants from Jiangxi concentrated mainly in southeastern Hunan and present day Shaoyang and Xinhua districts.
-They came for two reasons: The first is that Jiangxi became too crowded and its people sought expansion.
+They came for two reasons: The first is that Jiangxi became too crowded, and its people sought expansion.
 The second is that Hunan suffered greatly during the Mongol conquest of the Song dynasty, when there was mass slaughter.
-The late Yuan Dynasty peasant uprising caused a great many casualties in Hunan.
+The late Yuan dynasty peasant uprising caused a great many casualties in Hunan.

 During the Ming dynasty, a large-scale emigration from Jiangxi to Hunan took place.
 In the early Ming dynasty, large numbers of migrants came from Jiangxi and settled in present day Yueyang, Changsha, Zhuzhou, Xiangtan, and Hengyang districts.
 After the middle of the Ming dynasty, migrants came more diverse, and came more for economic reasons and commerce.
 Gan, which was brought by settlers from Jiangxi, influenced Xiang.
 The speech in east Hunan differentiated into New Xiang during that period.

-Quanzhou County became part of Guangxi province after the adjustment of administrative divisions in the Ming Dynasty.
+Quanzhou County became part of Guangxi province after the adjustment of administrative divisions in the Ming dynasty.
 Some features of Xiang at that time were kept in this region.